 Muskie fishing is not for the faint of heart, and this is why hardcore muskie anglers have this image associated with them, and have been referred to as “Muskie Hunters” over the years.

-Along with the best muskie lures, you need a fair dose of dedications, skill and good fortune.
+Along with the best muskie lures, you need a fair dose of dedication, skill and good fortune.

 Best time of day and best season to fish for muskie